canonical/ops-reactive-interface/README.md

   [&ddagger;](#note-changed-flag)

 <span id="note-changed-flag">&ddagger;</span>: If the interface API class has an
-`is_changed` property, the `.changed` flag will be set whenever that is `True` and cleared whenever it is `False`.
+`is_changed` property, the `.changed` flag will be set if that property is `True` and cleared if it is `False`.
 Additionally, when the flag is cleared by a reactive charm, this library will attempt to set the property to `False` (and ignore failures due to it being a read-only property).
 This can be used to ensure the flag most accurately reflects the salient information about the relation(s).
 Otherwise, the flag is set any time a